Welcome,

 One can find a mix of culture (museums, music, theatres), gastronomy and nightlife.
 Landmarks are St. Michaelis Church (8-m-tower clock - the largest in Germany) and the Elbphilharmonie concert hall (Herzog & de Meuron, 2017) -- an architectural highlight, as well as the Chile House (a `Kontorhaus' / office building in expressionistic style, Fritz Höger, 1922-1924) with the large Warehouse complex, called `Speicherstadt' (1888) -- both Unesco World Heritage, and the modern HafenCity (Port City).

-Astronomy and navigation played a major role: Johann Georg Repsold (1771--1830) founded a private observatory (1802--1812) on the `Stintfang' (smelt fishing) hill at Landungsbrücken.
+Astronomy and navigation played a major role: Johann Georg Repsold (1770--1830) founded a private observatory (1802--1812) on the `Stintfang' (smelt fishing) hill at Landungsbrücken.
 The Deutsche Seewarte (German Maritime Observatory) with Chronometer Testing Institute was built there (1875).
-In addition, the Altona Observatory, Palmaille 9, famous for surveying (Danmark, Hamburg, Kingdom of Hanover), existed from 1821 to 1873.

 The *new' Hamburg Observatory with Navigation School was founded at `Millerntor' (Gate of the Windmills) in 1825.
 A monument for Repsold (1833) markes the place today.
-For timekeeping a time ball was erected on the Kaispeicher A (a brick warehouse, now Elbphilharmonie) in 1976, which was in use until 1934.
+For timekeeping a time ball was erected on the Kaispeicher A (a brick warehouse, now Elbphilharmonie) in 1876, which was in use until 1934.

 The SEAC conference will bring together researchers, scholars, and enthusiasts from around the world.
 They will explore how astronomy, culture, and instruments intersect in various contexts.
 The conference will examine historical and modern methods of timekeeping, navigation, and land surveying.
 These practices have played key roles in shaping societies and their understanding of the cosmos.